krishnaprasanth7102/brain-rot-translator/README.md

-Here's a clean and helpful `README.md` file for your **Brain Rot Translator** project that explains setup, usage, and troubleshooting:
+**Brain Rot Translator** project that explains setup, usage, and troubleshooting:

 ---